awsdocs/amazon-rds-user-guide/doc_source/Welcome.md

 ### Programming with Amazon RDS<a name="Welcome.Interfaces.API"></a>

 If you are a developer, you can access the Amazon RDS programmatically\.
-For more information, see [Amazon RDS application programming interface \(API\) reference](ProgrammingGuide.md)\.
+For more information, see [Amazon RDS API reference](ProgrammingGuide.md)\.

 For application development, we recommend that you use one of the AWS Software Development Kits \(SDKs\)\.
 The AWS SDKs handle low\-level details such as authentication, retry logic, and error handling, so that you can focus on your application logic\.
 AWS SDKs are available for a wide variety of languages\.
 For more information, see [Tools for Amazon web services ](https://aws.amazon.com/tools/)\.